 One set on Mil UHF, one on Civil air and the other on Marine VHF - I am in scanner heaven!

 Robust, easy to program and set up, sensitive and generally well made, I would definitely recommend this set to anyone with a serious interest in marine VHF / civil air / mil air UHF monitoring.
 Good price, excellent value for money.
 NO regrets about the choice whatsoever.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the GRE / GRECOM PSR-295.
+We collect prices paid by real hams over the years to help you estimate the value of a used GRE / GRECOM PSR-295.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the GRE / GRECOM PSR-295 might be around:
+Based on historic data, today's second-hand price of the GRE / GRECOM PSR-295 is around:

 These estimates are based on the following prices: (see all 1 prices)